saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_hold_automatic_snapshot/guide.en-asia.md

 - An active OVHcloud [Enterprise File Storage](/links/storage/enterprise-file-storage) service
 - Access to the [OVHcloud API](/links/api)
 - An Enterprise File Storage volume with an `automatic` snapshot

+> [!success]
+> If you are not familiar with using the OVHcloud API, please refer to our guide on [Getting started with the OVHcloud API](/pages/manage_and_operate/api/first-steps).

 ## Instructions